SaaS

 the problem

-The system relied on users to interpret it.
+The system relied on travelers to interpret it.

 Current expenses submission form